k-ahn2/wps2/README.md

 - When downloading new posts, either on connect, subscribe or in real time, WPS always sends Posts and Messages in timestamp ASCENDING order - i.e. oldest first.
 This ensures if a user gets disconnected, the client can resume from the last message

 > [!WARNING]
 > WPS works on the assumption that modern OSs have time syncronisation and therefore accurate clocks.
-Beware if offline or time syncronisation is not live that sending a posts with an incorrect system clock could cause strange behaviours
+Beware if offline or time syncronisation is not setup that sending a posts with an incorrect system clock could cause strange behaviours

 ## How WPS handles JSON